cjdoucette/dpdk/doc/guides/gatekeeper/setup.md

     # mount -t hugetlbfs nodev /mnt/huge -o pagesize=1G

+A couple of NICs should also be bound to DPDK.
+If they're not, some example applications can fail with what appear to be memory errors (although sometimes they will correctly report not enough ports):

+    $ cd dpdk/tools
+    # ./dpdk_nic_bind.py --bind=igb_uio enp131s0f0
+    # ./dpdk_nic_bind.py --bind=igb_uio enp131s0f1

 ## Setup for Individual Users

 Assuming the first-time setup and setup after every reboot have been completed (as described above), individual users can set up their own local copy of DPDK using these steps: